techindicium/dbt-oracle/README.rst

 here(https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html) you can find the cx_oracle python driver installation instructions.

 this(https://gist.github.com/tcnksm/7316877) gist is a useful resource for installing in ubuntu.
-It's an onld link for ubuntu 12 but it still works at least for ubuntu 18.
+It's an old link for Ubuntu 12 but it still works at least for ubuntu 18.

 Installing:

 ::

-    pip install dbt-oracle=0.1.1
+    pip install dbt-oracle=0.1.3